boroda74/TagTools/Docs/ADDITIONAL-TAGGING-AND-REPORTING-TOOLS.md

 <pre>$ASR(&lt;URL&gt;,preset_id)</pre>

 To use this function go to main ASR window, select preset and define preset id (any string containing a-z chars, numbers and symbols . : - _ ).
 Then use function in virtual tags, file organization templates, etc., where preset_id is the id entered in ASR window.
 ASR preset function will return last written in preset tag.
 To see last written tag click "Edit/Rename" button in ASR window or (if "Edit/Rename" is disabled) click "Copy" button and view the content of preset copy. *Most preset functions* will return exactly what *you expect*.

+Make sure that you haven't *accidentally* checked some "Advanced Search & Replace" presets for auto-applying.
+You will see warning message at the top of "Advanced Search & Replace" window if any presets are marked as auto-applied:

+All presets are unchecked:
+###
+Some presets are checked:
+###
+Preset list showing auto-applied presets only:
+###
 <br/>

 **Multiple Search & Replace**